 Proficiency in English

-International students should consult the International Teaching Assistant Program (ITAP) of the Graduate School for university and state requirements regarding teaching at the university.
+International students should consult the International Teaching Assistant Program (ITAP) of the Office of Graduate Studies for university and state requirements regarding teaching at the university.

 By the end of the first year, students must meet with their advisers to organize their doctoral committees.
 The committee is made up of at least three English department members and at least one member from an MU department outside English.
 Students then meet with this committee to plan coursework and define their primary and secondary fields of study.
 This meeting satisfies the graduate school requirement for a PhD qualifying examination.